Racism in Scottish cricket investigated

 Stewart Harris, chief executive of sportscotland, said: "There can be no place for racism or discrimination of any kind in sport and it is vital that all complaints of this nature are robustly investigated.

 "It is clear that steps must be taken to address the problem of racism within cricket in Scotland.
 We must listen to the very real concerns that have and will continue to be raised as part of this wholly independent process.
-But more than that, we must also act on these and start to rebuild trust."
+But more than that, we must also act on these and start to rebuild trust.

 "This will not be easy and it will take time.
 However, as the national agency for sport we will do what is required to effect positive change wherever it is needed in Scottish cricket."